LogRocket vs FullStory: Features, Pricing, and Best Fit in 2026

 2. Interactive heatmaps to watch how users interact with your website

-Session recordings are great to see what users do on your site, but how do you identify the web pages with the highest engagement?
-It is where our interactive heatmaps come in.
+Session recordings are great for seeing what users do on your site, but how do you identify the web pages with the highest engagement?
+That is where our interactive heatmaps come in.

-Our heatmap tool visually represents how visitors engage with your website’s elements.
-You can see which products, headers, buttons, form fields, call-to-actions, blog posts, and website text are most engaging.
+Our website heatmap tool visually represents how visitors engage with your website’s elements.
+It shows the most engaging products, headers, buttons, form fields, call-to-actions, blog posts, and website text.

 Even more, the heatmap feature helps you analyze the scroll depth of your web pages via scroll maps and see the areas users click via click maps.
 You can examine the mouse movement map to see how visitors behave on your pages.